MEGA65/mega65-libc/README.md

 void close(unsigned char fd);
 unsigned short read512(unsigned char fd,unsigned char *buffer);

+To use these functions you must include fileio.h

 ## FAT32 Directory Access

 Functions similar to the Posix equivalents are provided.
 Key differences are that unsigned char *